Kareem-Mohamed-Wardany/simple-dashboard/README.md

 ## 🌍 Deployment

-The application can be deployed on **Vercel** for seamless performance.
-Ensure all environment variables are properly configured on the hosting platform.
 There is a separate repository for the backend, which handles business logic and database interactions.
-You can find it here: [Travel Agency Server](https://github.com/Kareem-Mohamed-Wardany/Travel-Agency-Server).
+You can find it here: [Demo-Api](https://github.com/Kareem-Mohamed-Wardany/Demo-Api).

-## 🤝 Contributions

-Feel free to contribute to the project by submitting pull requests or reporting issues.

-## 📜 License

-This project is licensed under the **MIT License**.